mironal/arduinode/Readme.md

 By two following methods,  I dispense with re-programming of the Arduino side and enable development only in easy node.js of the debugging.

-1. Arduino is devoted to interface to various sensors 2.control the Arduino with node.js, eliminating the need for program changes Arduino.
+1. Arduino is devoted to interface to various sensors
+2. control the Arduino with node.js, eliminating the need for program changes Arduino.

 ## 前提条件、Prerequisite